CT Scan, Ultrasound, And X-Ray

 While it may be easy to diagnose a broken arm just by looking at it, more often than not, the doctors at Village Emergency Centers need to take a closer look at what’s going internally to determine the best course of action.
-Thanks to advanced imaging, the doctors can get a clear picture of your bones, soft tissue, and organs without the need for surgery.
+Thanks to advanced imaging at our ERs, the doctors can get a clear picture of your bones, soft tissue, and organs without the need for surgery.

 Village Emergency Centers is equipped with the latest imaging equipment, including CT scanning, X-rays, and ultrasound, which provide almost immediate results, allowing the doctor to get you on the road to recovery much faster.

 One of the important diagnostic tools in the Village Emergency Centers is the X-ray machine.
 X-rays provide a quick snapshot, providing your doctor with the first glimpse of your internal structures.
 X-rays are commonly used to diagnose:

 - Respiratory issues, such as pneumonia